A new tick-borne disease has been found in the eastern and western parts of the United States. Here’s how it compares with Lyme disease.

 In the United States, the ticks that carry these bacteria are the black-legged (deer) tick and the western black-legged tick.
-They’re found in both the eastern and western parts of the country.
+They’re found in both the

-So far, though, there’ve been fewer than 60 well-documented cases of people in the country being infected by B. miyamotoi, according to the Centers for Disease Control and Prevention (CDC).
+So far, though, there’ve been fewer than 60 well-documented cases of people in the country being infected by B. miyamotoi, according to the

 B. miyamotoi infection causes flu-like symptoms, such as fever, chills, sweats, headache, joint pain, and fatigue.
 It can also cause a relapsing fever, in which symptoms improve and then return.